LoopKit/loopdocs/docs/gh-actions/gh-update.md

         * Click on the most recent Build job with the red x by it
         * If the details show this message, "[Could not install WWDR certificate](gh-errors.md#could-not-install-wwdr-certificate)", make sure your developer account is in good standing and that there are no agreements that need to be accepted
         * Repeat the build (previous step) and it should be fine the next time
+    * If you get an email from Apple that there are things you must fix in your app - that refers to things to fix before putting that app in the App Store and you will not be doing that
+        * As long as you get the TestFlight updated app, you can ignore that email
 1. The updated Loop app will show up in your TestFlight app
     * But wait until you see "Expires in 90 days"
     * The app is in TestFlight from your prior build